 L’s GA: Lincoln’s Gettysburg Address

-Create your own production or response to Salvatore Martirano’s 1967 anti-war classic.
+Create your own response to Salvatore Martirano’s 1967 anti-war classic.

 concept by Sal Martirano, film by Ron Nameth, gas-masked politico by Michael Holloway